r3sult/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

     }

     /**
-     * Create a DELETE query.
+     * Create a delete query.
      *
      * @param string $table the table to delete from
      *